ddfn/encrypt-s3fs/README.md

 -Any updates will be reflected on both the local directory and the corresponding s3 bucket.

+-A stand-alone rc4, fully compatible with "openssl rc4", with both nosalt and salt options, i.e., any files encrypted by the stand-alone rc4 should be able to be decrypted by "openssl rc4", and vice versa;

 -All files in the file system are automatically encrypted using rc4 with salt, and applications can transparently operate on the files without explicit decryptions.